mhahsler/arules/docs/measures.md

 data.</a> In Proc. of the ACM SIGMOD Int'l Conf. on Management of Data (ACM SIGMOD '97), pages 265-276, 1997.

-Lift was originally called interest.
-It is defined as
+Lift was originally called interest by Brin et al. Later, lift, the name of an equivalent measure popular in advertising and predictive modeling became more common.
+Lift is defined as

 $$
 \textrm{lift}(X \Rightarrow Y)